 An e-bike designed to go where few others can, the Bakcou Storm is a full-suspension electric fat bike with the soul of a 4×4 and the guts of an ultra-powerful eMTB.

 Founded by hunters and outdoorsmen who needed a quiet but capable mode of transportation in the backcountry that wouldn’t disturb wildlife, Utah-based Bakcou specializes in all-terrain electric fat bikes that’ll do just about anything you ask.
 The full-suspension storm is their flagship model.

-Bakcou loaned Electric Bike Report a Storm during the Big Gear Show in Park City, Utah so we could see for ourselves so we could put it through its paces for a morning.
+Bakcou loaned Electric Bike Report a Storm during the Big Gear Show in Park City, Utah so we could put it through its paces for a morning.
 To put it short, this isn’t your average electric fat bike.
 We typically are quick to voice a disclaimer when we review fat e-bikes that not all of them are built with heavy off-road use in mind; most are best used on bike paths and light gravel roads.
 Bakcou builds e-bikes that are the exception to this rule.

 The Bakcou Storm is a burly full suspension electric fat bike with a mid-drive motor.

 Bakcou is a member of a growing cohort of e-bike companies that cater to the hunting and outdoors crowd, a quick growing niche in the e-bike world.
 And while they may look like a more capable electric fat bike or a burly eMTB, they really are pioneering a new category of e-bike.
 I think of it as the 4×4 category, but I’m not sure if that accurately captures it.
 Whatever we decide to call it, the Storm is an ultra-powerful and ultra-capable full suspension fat bike that’ll get you into the sticks and back without batting an eye.